tauri-apps/tauri/tooling/cli/node/README.md

 Tauri apps can have custom menus and have tray-type interfaces.
 They can be updated, and are managed by the user's operating system as expected.
 They are very small, because they use the system's webview.
 They do not ship a runtime, since the final binary is compiled from rust.
 This makes the reversing of Tauri apps not a trivial task.
 ## This module
-Written in Typescript and packaged such that it can be used with `npm`, `pnpm`, `yarn`, and `bun`, this library provides a node.js runner for common tasks when using Tauri, like `yarn tauri dev`.
+Written in Typescript and packaged such that it can be used with `npm`, `pnpm`, `yarn`, and `bun`, this library provides a node.js runner for common tasks when using Tauri, like `pnpm tauri dev`.
 For the most part it is a wrapper around [tauri-cli](https://github.com/tauri-apps/tauri/blob/dev/tooling/cli).

 To learn more about the details of how all of these pieces fit together, please consult this [ARCHITECTURE.md](https://github.com/tauri-apps/tauri/blob/dev/ARCHITECTURE.md) document.